ZhuominChen0819/ZhuominChen0819.github.io/pages/about-me.md

 #### 2018-2021: Guest Student/Postdoc Fellow/Postdoc Investigator in Physical Oceanography
 * <i><b>Woods Hole Oceanographic Institution (WHOI)</b></i>, Woods Hole, MA
 * I worked with [Dr. Young-Oh Kwon][4], [Dr. Ke Chen][5], [Dr. Paula Fratantoni (NOAA NMFS)][6], [Dr. Glen Gawarkiewicz][7], and [Dr. Terrence Joyce][8] about developing and evaluating a statistical forecasting system for oceanographic conditions and living marine resources over the Northeast U.S. Shelf.

+#### 2018-2020: National Research Council Postdoctoral Research Associateship
+* <i><b>National Oceanic and Atmospheric Administration (NOAA)</b></i>, Woods Hole, MA
+* I was awarded with a National Research Council Postdoctoral Fellowship to work with [Dr. Paula Fratantoni (NOAA NMFS)][6] at the NOAA Northeast Fisheries Science Center on a project about developing and evaluating a statistical forecasting system for oceanographic conditions and living marine resources over the Northeast U.S. Shelf.

 #### 2013-2018: Doctor of Philosophy (Ph.D.) in Physical Oceanography
 * <i><b>Rutgers, the State University of New Jersey</b></i>, New Brunswick, NJ